broadinstitute/baseimage/README.md

 **Envrionment Variables Required**

-* POLICY = Vault policy to associate with the Application
 * APPNAME = Appname mostly used for configuration files
 * VAULT_ADDR = vault server address with protocol and port
 * ENVIRONMENT = One of dev,staging,production